Lucas-XoX/portfolio-project-main/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.02.20

 ### Added

-- Designed a proof of concept for <!-- insert name of component here --> component
+- Designed a proof of concept for Minimalist To-Do List System component

 ### Updated